runlevel-4/firefly-iii-automation/README.md

   1. Change the password for the mysql firefly user.

-        Login to your MySQL instance: `sudo mysql -u root -p` (if you don't have a mysql root passowrd, press _Enter_ although I recommend changing that too).
+        Login to your MySQL instance: `sudo mysql -u root -p` (if you don't have a mysql root password, press _Enter_ although I recommend changing that too).

         Change the firefly user's password: `ALTER USER 'firefly'@'localhost' IDENTIFIED BY 'newpassword';`